 A huge black winged bird swooped across our path and landed neatly on the picnic table in front of us.
 The ebony reptilian rolls around the bird’s neck jiggled as the creature leaned forward and peered into the blue and white striped canvas sack standing on the table top.
-I watched with a mixture of horror and fascination as the animal I recognized to be a turkey vulture, stuck his glossy beak into the bag and pulled out a piece of bread.
+I watched with a mixture of horror and fascination as the animal I recognized to be a vulture, stuck his glossy beak into the bag and pulled out a piece of bread.

 The Local Swimming Hole